 FREDERICK M. MORGAN, JR.

-Mr. Morgan worked in the Cincinnati U.S. Attorney’s Office during law school, experience which set the course of his career.
-After serving for two years as Law Clerk to United States Senior District Judge David S. Porter, Mr. Morgan was selected into the highly-competitive Attorney General’s Honors Program, serving as Trial Attorney in the Civil Division of the United States Department of Justice in Washington D.C.
-He routinely appeared in courts throughout the country on behalf of the United States.
-He returned to Cincinnati in 1990, and has represented whistleblowers continuously since 1996.
+Rick worked in the Cincinnati U.S. Attorney’s Office during law school, experience which set the course of his career.
+After serving for two years as a law clerk for the Hon.
+David S. Porter (Senior U.S. District Judge for the Southern District of Ohio), Rick was selected into the highly-competitive Attorney General’s Honors Program, serving as a Trial Attorney in the Civil Division of the United States Department of Justice in Washington, D.C. from 1985-89.

 He began working on qui tam cases in 1996, and has served as lead or co-lead counsel in dozens of False Claims Act cases against defense contractors, including Boeing, DynCorp, Northrop Grumman, General Electric, L3, Lockheed Martin, Supreme FoodService, and many others, and pharmaceutical and health care companies such as Novartis, Pfizer, UPMC, HealthSouth, Omnicare, CareSource, Provider Services, Sightline, and American Healthways.